sot-tech/gw7p/README.md

 to the same directory. `acryptprimitives.dll` **must** present in `c:\windows\system32` of target OS before patched executable start.

-If target OS is x64, x64 DLL may be used for both x86 and x64 executables.

 # Security notice

 Provided DLLs received from [golangwin7patch](https://github.com/stunndard/golangwin7patch) and provided as is.